UGANDA: Poor students stay in school with rice-meal shipment

 Prices of basic food staples have almost doubled due to economic crises after COVID-19.

-NEW ROCHELLE, NY (March 3, 2023) Poor youth gaining their education through Don Bosco Bombo schools, located in Bombo, Uganda, had access to better nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.
+NEW ROCHELLE, NY (March 3, 2023) Poor youth gaining their education through Don Bosco Bombo schools, located in Bombo, Uganda, had access to better nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international humanitarian organization growing a global movement to end hunger.
 The rice-meal shipment was distributed in the second quarter of 2022.

 The region, like the rest of East Africa, saw big economic changes in 2022.
 Prices of basic commodities, especially fuel and food, increased and impacted the management of Don Bosco schools.
 In particular, prices of basic food staples have almost doubled due to the economic crises after the COVID-19 pandemic and the change of weather that caused food scarcity.